webix-hub/docs/data/datatable/headermenu.md

 ~~~

-##Attaching Headermenu to Other Elements
+##Attaching HeaderMenu to Other Elements

 ###Extra "headermenu" column